Can You Work with a 100% VA Disability Rating?

 Working with a 100% VA Disability Rating: It’s a Personal Decision

 Working while receiving VA disability benefits is not only possible — it’s sometimes good.
 Veterans with a 100% schedular rating face no restrictions.
-For those receiving TDIU, it’s a more delicate situation that requires honest self-assessment and sometimes legal guidance.
+Veterans with a 100% schedular or P&T schedular rating may work freely without restrictions.
+Veterans receiving TDIU must limit income to marginal levels or risk losing benefits.

 The bottom line?
 If your condition improves and you’re able to return to work sustainably, that’s a victory in itself.
 But don’t rush.
 Explore your options, document everything, and lean on professionals to guide your journey.